sogilis/Voogle/docs/ADR/002-front-end-framework.md

 ## Context

 As part of the development of the Voogle application we have to choose a frontend framework.
-We have identified some framework, VueJs and ReactJs
+We have identified VueJs and ReactJs

 ## Problematic